Potajito/localization-tester-helper-test/README.md

 - [x] Complete user system with manager roles, testing roles and per-project permissions granularity.
 - [x] Change history per cell, with user, comment and date info.
 Past changes are also a click away, even in newly imported files.
 - [x] Theming.
 System theme, dark theme and light theme.
-- [ ] Show context of strings.
+- [x] Show context of strings.
 Instead of just showing matches, the results include strings that are 'near' the actual results (and differentiate them), thus giving more context on the strings shown.
-(Partially implemented)

  ### Workflow